nicobrinkkemper/gabr.sh/README.md

 | FUNCNEST     	|       	| See manual ([reference](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html)) | 50 | Prohibits overly recursive function calls |

 ## Functions
-`gabr` does not try to add any public functions except itself.
-There are some, but these are prefixed with `_`, suggesting they are private (they aren't really).
-There is also the possibility that a default function will be generated.

-When running the file that contains the `gabr` function, it will be called.
-In some cases, a default function is generated that is not yours.
-The name may be changed with `GABR_DEFAULT`.
-This is not the goal of `gabr`, so it will only be added in these rare cases.
+A default function will be generated that prints usage information about `gabr` when:

+- No argument are given
+- A argument is `usage`
-- The argument is the default namespace
+- The argument is the value of `GABR_DEFAULT` and `GABR_DEFAULT` is set
-  - Default function will be generated and called if nothing is found

 ### function usage ()
 By default `usage` is a important namespace for the `gabr` function. `usage` behaves